tsdk-monorepo/tsdkarc/tsdkarc-x/README.md

 });
 ```

-or use fetch adapter for Next.js:
+Or use `FetchAdapter` in modern Web Standard `Request` / `Response` API frameworks, such as Next.js:

 ```ts
 import { FetchAdapter, toFetchHandler } from "tsdkarc-x/fetch";